Strus/pi-cursor-cli-provider/README.md

 opinion, unusable.

 After all that, I stumbled upon [netandreus/pi-cursor-provider](https://github.com/netandreus/pi-cursor-provider).
 It worked, and most importantly, it used the legitimate Cursor CLI without any hacks.
-But it was not super polished—tool call rendering was basically just raw text, all session history was sent as a prompt on every turn, images were not supported, etc. Still, the idea was cool, so I decided to build on top of it.
+But it was not super polished - tool call rendering was basically just raw text, all session history was sent as a prompt on every turn, images were not supported, etc. Still, the idea was cool, so I decided to build on top of it.